 Chickpea genotypes' responses and adjustments to ultraviolet (UV)B rays are explained in this paper, in addition to the importance of those responses for maintaining genetic diversity and increasing crop resilience.
 UV-B rays is not just an anxious factor for the natural world but also a beneficial mutagen which induces genetic variation.
 The studies reviewed discovered that UV-B radiation impacts chickpea development, including height of the plant, leaf structure, development of branches, and flowering times, as well as important physical and biochemical modifications, such as reduced sunlight synthesis, altered pigment content, and enhanced antioxidant activity.
 Plants are able to protect self and survive harsh conditions because to those adaptations.
 Also, UV-B-triggered mutation are crucial in extending the genetic foundation of the chickpea plant, that is required for producing genotypes that are adaptable and resistant to stress.
 If everything is examined, holding these responses to adaptation offers essential data for next breeding and mutation-based enhancement behaviors, especially in light of climate change and increasing exposure to UV-B rays.

-Future Of Research
+Future of Research

 The growth of plant breeds that are better suitable for changing climates should form the primary objective of future research that examine how plants react to ultraviolet (UV) B radiation.
 Scientists need to concentrate on discovering and enhancing inherited characteristics that enhance protection from UV-B radiation.
 Improving the plant's defenses is also crucial, particularly its antioxidant capacity, that minimizes cell harm.
 A plant's capacity to accept stress from the environment can also be improved through promoting greater levels of antioxidants such flavonoids.
 Scientists can use genetic material from traditional crop varieties and wild relatives, along with modern gene-editing tools and conventional breeding methods, to produce stronger and more stress-tolerant crops.
 At the same time, more field experiments are necessary to understand how UV-B radiation works together with other environmental stresses such as drought, high temperatures, and nutrient shortages.
 By combining advanced genetics with responsible and sustainable farming practices, we can develop crops that remain productive, stable, and resilient despite the challenges of climate change.